 Alternatives to hardship personal loans

-Before you take out a personal loan, it is worth looking into other options that don't involve borrowing.
+Before you take out a personal loan, consider other options that don't involve borrowing.
+Unlike a loan, a grant doesn't have to be repaid, so grant programs are worth checking first.
 Some of those options include:

-• Payment plan with creditors.
-Your creditors may be willing to pause payments, lower your rate, or otherwise help you work out a plan if you are facing demonstrable financial hardship.
+Payment plan with creditors.
+Your creditors may be willing to pause payments, lower your interest rate, or otherwise help you work out a plan if you're facing demonstrable financial hardship.

-• Utility hardship programs.
-Utility companies, like the water and electric company, usually have special programs to reduce costs or spread out payments when you are struggling to pay.
+Utility hardship programs.
+Utility companies, like the water and electric company, usually have special programs to reduce costs or spread out payments when you're struggling to pay.

 Most of these options will require you to demonstrate financial need.
 This could mean showing the cause of your hardship, such as medical bills or a termination notice from your job.